Service fee, performance-only, or hybrid? The pricing model your agency uses reveals more about their incentives than their pitch deck ever will.

 | Hybrid | Growing businesses wanting accountability | Vague performance definitions | $1,500–$6,000/mo base + % |

-When business owners ask about pricing models, they're usually asking something deeper: "How do I know I'm not getting ripped off?"
-It's a fair question.
-The marketing industry has a long history of agencies that talk a great game, charge a premium, and deliver mediocre results while blaming the algorithm.
+When business owners ask about pricing models, they're usually digging for something deeper: "How do I know I'm not getting ripped off?"
+Fair question.
+The marketing industry has a long history of agencies that talk a big game, charge a premium, and deliver mediocre results while blaming the algorithm.

-The answer isn't to find the cheapest option or the one with the most aggressive performance guarantee.
-It's to find an agency that can show you exactly how they work, what they measure, and what happens when things don't go as planned.
+The answer isn't the cheapest option or the one with the most aggressive performance guarantee.
+It's finding an agency that can show you exactly how they work, what they measure, and what happens when things don't go as planned.
 Pricing model is one signal.
 Systems and processes are another.
 References are a third.
-Together, they give you a picture of whether you're talking to a vendor or a partner.
+Together, they paint a picture of whether you're talking to a vendor or a partner.

 If you're trying to figure out which model makes sense for where your business is right now, a 30-minute call is usually enough to map it out clearly.